fcboss/data-science-academy-workspace/capstone/readme.md

 # Capstone

 This folder is my solution to the final project of Lisbon Data Science Academy.
-The project consited in a Client Briefing, in which the client's requirements were detailed, and then I did the whole EDA, modeling, and deployment to heroku (when it was free).
-In the end, the api I created was tested by the instructors and a report was written to explain my findings and my solutions.
+The project consisted in a Client Briefing, in which the client's requirements were detailed, and then I did the whole EDA, modeling, and deployment to heroku (when it was free).
+In the end, the api I created was tested by the instructors and a report was written (the pdf in this directory) to explain my findings and my solutions.

 ## Client Briefing
 As a near-graduate of the Academy, you have been hired by the consultancy Awkward Problem Solutions™, that solves the tough data science problems that no one else will touch.